rc611/rc611.github.io/_posts/2025-04-07-What I Wish Someone Had Told Me When I Was a College Student.md

+---
-# What I Wish Someone Had Told Me When I Was a College Student
+title: What I Wish Someone Had Told Me When I Was a College Student
+classes: wide
+date: 2025-04-07
+---

 > This year, I started serving as the advisor for freshmen majoring in **Intelligent Construction**.
 > Many students have come to my office and asked questions about their major and studies.